-In this article, we will explain How to Install System Center 2019 in Windows Server 2019.
+In this article, we will explain How to Install Microsoft System Center 2019 in Windows Server 2019.

 Some months ago (specifically in March 2019) Microsoft launched the new System Center 2019 GA.
 In this new version, there is a lot of new improvements and features.

-The new System Center 2019 works together with the Windows Server 2019 Admin Center.
+The new Microsoft System Center 2019 in Windows Server 2019 works together with the Windows Server 2019 Admin Center.
 In some cases, Admin Center complements and substitute SCVMM in some tasks (no more System Center needed).

 What’s new in the System Center Virtual Machine Manager 2019.